Where Do Weather Forecasts Go Wrong?

 Second, even in places where the government is doing a great job, we still get generic answers to specific questions.
 The needs of the Spanish wind-energy industry differ greatly from the needs of organizations concerned with flood risk in Malaysia.
 Both industries require much more specialized forecasts than the generalized, regional weather trends that traditional forecasting provides.
 The forecasts generated by major national/international modeling centers aren’t equipped to solve the specific weather problems of individuals, groups, businesses or industries.

 The result of this inadequate weather data is poor planning and disseminated economies that impact people, countries and entire regions.

 Third, climate change has made it even more difficult to get weather forecasting right.
 With such phenomena as rapid onset rain and severe storms becoming more and more common the limits of the traditional way of gathering and analyzing weather are becoming glaringly evident.
 Climate change also exacerbates the problem mentioned above: lack of access to sufficiently specific forecasts in developing countries that need it most.

-This innovative approach to getting a jump on the weather is taking place on the cloud, which means that prohibitively high labor, hardware and deployment costs are a thing of the past.
-As a result, developing countries like the Bahamas can now rapidly deploy, update and customize their own models and get much more accurate forecasts out to its citizens when they most need it.
+This innovative approach to getting a jump on the weather is taking place on the cloud, which means that prohibitively high labor, hardware, and deployment costs are a thing of the past.
+As a result, developing countries like the Bahamas can now rapidly deploy, update, and customize their own models and get much more accurate forecasts out to their citizens when they most need it.